seoexperiments/frontend-package/README.md

 ### Use case
 The frontend-package allows for easy access of your seoexperiment.io experiment cohort using JavaScript!

-The package will:
-  1. Make a call to seoexperiments servers
-  2. Get the cohort that the current page being loaded is in
-  3. Return that cohort to you

 ### Installation
 @seoexperiments/frontend-package is an npm package and can be installed in many different ways.
 The easiest though is through npm

 ```sh